envisioning/vocab/vocab/zsl-zero-shot-learning.md

 ---
 category: CORE, DATA
+generality:
+- 0.72
+- 0.7
+- 0.68
+- 0.66
+- 0.64
+- 0.62
+- 0.6
 slug: zsl
 summary: ML technique where a model learns to recognize objects, tasks, or concepts it has never seen during training.
 title: ZSL (Zero-Shot Learning)
 ---